-1. Deleting your Kubernetes namespace, which deletes all objects created and managed by Kubernetes

-- 2. Deleting any computational resources you've requested from the cloud provider - 3.
-Running a final check to make sure there aren't any lingering resources that haven't been deleted (e.g., storage volumes in some cloud providers)
+- 1. Deleting your Kubernetes namespace, which deletes all objects created and managed by Kubernetes in it. - 2.
+Deleting any cloud resources you've requested from the cloud provider. - 3.
+Running a final check to make sure there aren't any lingering resources that haven't been deleted (e.g., storage volumes in some cloud providers).

-2.4.1 For all cloud providers
+3.3.1 For all cloud providers

-Delete the helm namespace
+Delete the helm release